HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf220.md

 **Digital Experience 8.5 and 9.0 Versions**

 - End of Support Announced for Digital Experience v8.5 and 9
+- With CF219 we added a new feature to auto apply 9.5 to a 8/5 or 9.0 installation if the configuration setting install_95=true is set.
+Starting with version 221 we are planning to change the default to apply 9.5 unless install_95=false is set.

 **Digital Experience 9.5 Version**